sjml/lox/README.md

 I'm making my way through [_Crafting Interpreters_](https://craftinginterpreters.com/), using languages not in the book.
 This is helpful in a few ways!

-* Make sure I actually understand the concepts instead of just copying code, since I had to translate (from Java -> Python in Part II and from C -> Zig in Part III)
+* Make sure I actually understand the concepts instead of just copying code, since I had to translate (from Java -> Python in Part II and from C -> Zig/Rust in Part III)
 * In the case of Zig, actually build something useful in a language I've been meaning to learn
   * This might have been a mistake!
 As explaned below in the [zlox section](#zlox)
+* In the case of Rust, get more practice in a useful language!

 ## plox